dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/dcecameraview.md

 **Parameters**

 `frame`: The frame of torch button.
 It includes the width, height and top-left corner coordinate of the torch button.
-`torchOnImage`: Set the image to be displayed when torch is on.
+`torchOnImage`: Set the image to be displayed when the torch is on.
-`torchOffImage`: Set the image to be displayed when torch is off.
+`torchOffImage`: Set the image to be displayed when the torch is off.

 **Code Snippet**